vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[8]live/page.md

 to read media state.
 {% /callout %}

-The following media state can be useful during a live stream:
+The following media state can be used during live streams:

 - `streamType`: Indicates the [type of live stream](#stream-type).
 This can be provided by you or inferred by the player.
 - `live`: Whether the current stream is live.
-- `liveEdge`: Whether the current stream is at the live edge (i.e., at the furthest seekable part of the media).
+- `liveEdge`: Whether the current stream is inside the live edge window (including the live edge tolerance buffer).
-- `liveTolerance`: The number of seconds that the current time can be behind duration and still be considered live.
-The default value is 15, meaning the user can be up to 15 seconds behind the live time and still be considered live.
-This value can be configured on the player.
+- `liveEdgeTolerance`: The number of seconds that the current time can be behind the live edge start and still be considered at the edge.
-- `liveWindow`: The total length of the live stream starting at the first seekable time up to the current live time.
-If the stream is not seekable or the stream is non-live then this value will default to 0.
+- `liveEdgeWindow`: The length of the live edge window in seconds starting from start of the live edge and ending at seekable end.
+If the duration of the stream is infinity or the stream is non-live then this value will default to 0.
 - `minLiveDVRWindow`: The minimum seekable length in seconds before media seeking operations are permitted on live DVR streams.
 The default value is 30.
 - `canSeek`: Whether seeking is permitted for the live stream.
-This value will be false if the duration on the native media element returns infinity.
+This value will be false if there is no DVR support, or the seekable window is smaller than the minimum live DVR window.
-- `duration`: The current live time - synced to the edge.
-- `seekableStart`: Contains the earliest time in seconds at which media can be seeked to.
+- `seekableStart`: The earliest time in seconds at which media can be seeked to.
 Generally, this is zero, but for live streams it may start at a non-zero value.
 This value can be infinity.
-- `seekableEnd`: The latest time in seconds at which media can be seeked to.
+- `seekableEnd`: The furthest time in seconds at which media can be seeked to.
 This will default to infinity if no seekable range is found.
+- `seekableWindow`: The length of the seekable part of the media in seconds starting at seekable start and ending at seekable end.
+This value can be infinity.
 - `userBehindLiveEdge`: Whether the user has intentionally seeked behind the live edge.
-The user must've seeked roughly 2 or more seconds behind during a live stream for this to be considered true.
+The user must've seeked 2 or more seconds behind during a live stream for this to be considered true.

 ## User Interface